 Why does it make the list?
 This is the Europe Alps as you always imagined them – dramatic peaks, shimmering lakes, and quaint little villages.

 Victoria Falls in Zimbabwe and Zambia

 Victoria Falls, Zimbabwe/Zambia

 Why does it make the list?
-Only a sightseeing flight can show you the falls in its full glory — and you’ll also get panoramic views out over Zambezi National Park, which is home to many large mammals including herds of elephants, lions and buffalo.
+Only a sightseeing flight can show you the falls in their full glory — and you’ll also get panoramic views out over Zambezi National Park, which is home to many large mammals including herds of elephants, lions, and buffalo.

 – The Tully Team